-Logitech's $180 Circle 2 wired security camera is a significant improvement over its cam ($124 at Amazon) was strictly indoors-only.
-At the current exchange rate, $180 converts to roughly £130 and AU$225., but it's also very different.
+Logitech's $180 Circle 2 wired security camera is a significant improvement over its first-gen model, but it's also very different.
 Instead of a rechargeable battery, this new model requires an adapter for power.
-It's also rated for indoor and outdoor use; the original Circle
+It's also rated for indoor and outdoor use; the original Circle cam was strictly indoors-only.
+At the current exchange rate, $180 converts to roughly £130 and AU$225.

 Note: Logitech sells a wire-free version of the Circle 2 camera with a rechargeable battery for $200 (£145 and AU$250 converted), as well as a variety of accessories to give you different ways to connect and mount both the wired and wire-free Circle 2 cameras.

 The wired Circle 2 is an indoor/outdoor camera with 1080p HD live streaming, a 180-degree viewing angle and free 24-hour event-based cloud storage.
-It also works with optional monthly cloud service for access to longer-term video clip storage, person alerts and customizable motion detection zones.
+It also works with Amazon's Alexa, Apple's HomeKit and the Google Assistant.
+Subscribe to an optional monthly cloud service for access to longer-term video clip storage, person alerts and customizable motion detection zones.

 Consider the Logitech Circle 2 if you're looking for an adapter-powered indoor/outdoor security camera that's responsive and reliable.